 A studio course in digital imaging concepts and techniques including image capture, manipulation, and output.
 Emphasis will also be placed on developing an aesthetic criterion for evaluation.
+May be repeated for credit, up to 6 credits.
 (6 lec/lab hrs.)